Code-Institute-Submissions/axelzwaans-live-on-mars_MayResub/README.md

     - The footer is divided into 3 sections.
     - To the left of the footer are 3 social media icons, taken from Font Awesome, each which take you to their respective links when clicked, in a seperate tab.
     - The center of the footer gives the user permission to use the contact information displayed on the right side of the footer.
     - The right side of the footer contains all contact information the user may need.
-The address can clicked to provide instant directions via google maps.
+The address is clickable to provide instant directions via google maps.
 Clicking the email address will open the user's default mailing app.

 ![footer](assets/images-readme/footer.png)